Selling a business starts with an accurate valuation

 Also known as a Broker’s Price Opinion (BPO), a Broker’s Opinion of Value involves a licensed business broker coming in to do a third-party evaluation of your small business to find the Most Probable Selling Price (MPSP).

-They do so by using market data, the financial statements of your business, analyzing costs and assets, and researching and comparing your business’s income against what businesses have sold in the industry of your business.
+They do so by using market data, the financial statements of your business, analyzing costs and assets, and researching and comparing your business’s income against what businesses have sold in your industry.

 As part of the Broker’s Opinion of Value, they will use different approaches to value a business.
 There are only three approaches, and these are: